jaredhendrickson13/pfsense-api/README.md

 }
 ```

-Additionally, if you need to target values that are nested within an array, you could add `{"extra__tag": 100}` to recursively target the `tag` value within the `extra` array.
+Additionally, if you need to target values that are nested within an array, you can add `{"extra__tag": 100}` to recursively target the `tag` value within the `extra` array.
 This returns:

 ```json
 {